pal23232/beneficial_police_state/README.md

 + Pytorch 0.3.1+, FastAI library (included in Repo), Torchvision
 + Jupyter notebook to step through the model training code
 + An IP Camera.
 We use the Reolink P1 Pro, which works well.
 Make sure it has an API that enables you to control it via an HTTP request (i.e. Nest will not work)
-+ Numpy, PIL, requests, schedule,
++ Numpy, PIL, requests, schedule, matplotlib (optional)
 + Optional: A GPU to train the model, but can also work on CPU, just slower.
 We use Paperspace

 ## How do I use it?